LiskArchive/lips/proposals/lip-BLS_signatures.md

 We only consider signature aggregation for the case where several signatures for the same message are aggregated.

 Each aggregate signature needs to be accompanied by some information that specifies the set of public keys that correspond to the aggregate signature.
 Here, this is realized using a bitmap.
 Assume that `keyList` is a list that includes all potential public keys that could participate in the signature aggregation.
 The entries must be pairwise distinct.
 Moreover, let `pubKeySignaturePairs` be a list of pairs of public keys and signatures where all signatures belong to the same message, and all public keys are unique and contained in `keyList`.
 Then, the corresponding aggregate signature and bitmap can be computed via `createAggSig(keysList, pubKeySignaturePairs)` as in the pseudo code below.
-To verify if a signature is an aggregate signature of a binary message `m`, the function `verifyAggSig` can be used. `verifyAggSig(keysList, aggregationBits, signature, tag, networkIdentifier, m)` returns `VALID` if and only if `signature` is an aggregate signature of the message `m` for the message tag `tag`, the network identifier `networkIdentifier` and for the public keys in `keyList` defined by `aggregationBits`.
+To verify if a signature is an aggregate signature of a binary message `message`, the function `verifyAggSig` can be used. `verifyAggSig(keysList, aggregationBits, signature, tag, networkIdentifier, message)` returns `VALID` if and only if `signature` is an aggregate signature of the message `message` for the message tag `tag`, the network identifier `networkIdentifier` and for the public keys in `keyList` defined by `aggregationBits`.

 ```python
 createAggSig(keysList, pubKeySignaturePairs):